digital-standard/ThreeDPoseTracker/README.md

 　　Here is a sample movie file.(https://github.com/digital-standard/ThreeDPoseTracker/tree/master/SampleVideo)</br>
    If you connect a USB camera after starting the application, restart the application.</br>

 3. Switch the trained model on the Configuration screen.
 Select high quality or low quality in the item of "Trained Model".
-High quality Model recommends GPU of GTX1070 or more.
+High quality Model recommends GPU of GTX1070 or more.</br>
+If it exceeds 100fps, please adjust LowPassFilter to about 0.5 on the Configuration screen

 4. Select Avatar in the Avatar menu.
 You can add VRM Avatar on the "Add Avatar" screen.</br>
    Here is a sample VRM file.(https://github.com/digital-standard/ThreeDPoseTracker/tree/master/Avatars)